utiasDSL/force_push/README.md

 ```
 Grasp a tennis ball with the gripper in the "pinched" configuration.

+### Base, gripper, F/T sensor, Vicon

-These experiments use only the mobile base; no need to turn on the arm.
-SSH
+After the initial positioning of the arm, these experiments use only the mobile
-into the robot and run:
+base; the arm can remain off.
+SSH into the robot and run:
 ```
 rosrun robotiq_ft_sensor rq_sensor
 ```